Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_4.md

 ![image077](https://user-images.githubusercontent.com/71083461/216636100-0d40a987-6aaa-43e0-811a-9068fd30f7f5.gif)

-I the used the process outlined in https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/wiki/Milestone-Bare-Metal-1---ESXi-Setup#isos-and-networking to download ubuntu-22.04 (the only change is that I enabled SSH through clicking on the host > Configure > System > Services:)
+I the used the process outlined in [Milestone 1](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/wiki/Milestone-Bare-Metal-1---ESXi-Setup#isos-and-networking) to download ubuntu-22.04 (the only change is that I enabled SSH through clicking on the host > Configure > System > Services:)

 ![image079](https://user-images.githubusercontent.com/71083461/216636106-63b0571a-e6a1-4f7b-bf28-24380615ef64.gif)